MohammedSaLah-Eldeen/supermaker.tech/content/posts/decoded-mlops-in-plain-english.md

   **`HLP`**: given the same data, **can a human**, perform the task?

-  **`History of the Project`**: can give great insights whether a solution is able to achieve something or not.
+  **`History of the Project`**: can give great insights on whether a solution is able to achieve the needed results or not.

   .

-  **For example,** suppose your client has a recommendation system built with algorithm `A` you figured that for some problems that increasing the performance of this model to **85%** accuracy would solve the problem.
+  **For example,** suppose your client has a recommendation system built with algorithm `A`.
+Let's say you figured that for a particular problem that increasing the performance of this model to **85%** would it.

   ![](img/img-posts/decoded-mlops-in-plain-english/previous-project-records.png "Previous Project Performance")

-  You could then try to guess what the next performance will be and based on that you could reject this algorithm and try to look for another.
+  You could then try to guess what the next performance will be.
+Based on that you could reject this algorithm and try to look for another.

-  **In this plot**, the algorithm was getting more and more flat on the 70% mark.
-Trying to push it to 85% seems not possible, and therefore this algorithm is rejected.
+  **In this plot**, the performance has almost hit a plateau on the 70% mark.
+Trying to push it to 85% seems unfeasible, therefore this algorithm is rejected.

   **`Value`**

-  which is simply how much can this system could contribute to solving the problem.
+  which is simply how much is this system able to contribute to solving the problem.

-  Some solutions offer more intuitive and easy-to-implement solutions others are much harder to implement.
-You should need to ultimately think about the value!
-And not just pick a solution because it's easier!
+  Some solutions offer more intuitive and easy-to-implement hacks, others are much harder to implement, but may be much more worthwhile to pursue.
+Ultimately, you need to strike the right balance!

+  Basically,

+  > Don't try to pick a solution because it's relatively easier than the other ones.

 - Set **Milestones** and **Budget**

   milestones are like breaking down your solutions into smaller parts, kind of creating a plan or a to-do list.

-  **So you know** that you're on a correct and a logical track of implementing your solution.
+  **So you know** that you're on a correct and logical track of implementing your solution.

   Budgeting is also one of the most important things to consider, you need to carefully allocate your financial resources wisely to ensure that your project can be successful.

-  **Note: This final step heavily relies on the solution, model architecture and data you'll be using, so it really differs from one case to another**
+  **Note: This final step heavily depends on the solution, model architecture and data you'll be using, so it differs from one case to another** and there's no one clear and correct guide on how it should be implemented

+  ---

 > **And that's it!**
 >